Fluid Mechanics

 - Q = volumetric flow rate (m³/s)

-Conclusion: Fluid speeds up when pipe narrows!
+A fluid speeds up when the pipe narrows.

-Example: Water flows in pipe (D₁ = 100 mm) at 2 m/s, enters narrower pipe (D₂ = 50 mm).
+Example: water flows in a pipe (D₁ = 100 mm) at 2 m/s, then enters a narrower pipe (D₂ = 50 mm).
 Find V₂.

 A₁ = πD₁²/4 = π(0.1)²/4 = 0.00785 m²